Courses and Tutorials

-This course aims at showing the cutting edge research on semantic web and encouraging research capability for advanced students.
+Description: This course aims at showing the cutting-edge research on semantic web and encouraging research capability for advanced students.
 Students attending this course should expect reading, presenting and evaluating important research papers on semantic web, identifying and surveying interesting semantic web research areas.

 Goals:

-This course will discuss emerging trends in semantic technologies.
-This is a seminar course, not a lecture course.
+Description: This is a seminar course — not a lecture course — that will discuss emerging trends in semantic technologies.
 We will have many presentations and discussions throughout the course that help you to understand, conduct, and evaluate academic research while we discuss the emerging trends in semantic technologies.

 • Critically reading research papers

-• Making technical presentations - individually and in groups
+• Making technical presentations, both individually and in groups

 • Preparing research papers